surbhiaudichya/rareskills/src/week1/ERC777andERC1363.md

 ## ERC1363: Payable Token Standard

 ### Introduction of a Payable Token Standard

+- ERC 1363 has a better UX for this.
+The regular transfer function behaves like a normal ERC20, so we don’t get any sneaky reentrancy issues.
+However, if we want to alert the contract it received tokens, we use the transferAndCall method.
 - ERC1363 defines a token interface for ERC20 tokens that supports executing recipient code after transfer or approval.
 - It allows token payments to trigger recipient code execution in a single transaction, eliminating the need for separate approval and payment transactions.